Human behavior can be defined in many ways:

 Tips for instructors:

-Drops in motivation can appear in various ways, such as learners showing up unprepared or indicating a diminished commitment to aviation training.
+Drops in motivation can manifest in various ways, such as learners arriving unprepared or showing diminished commitment to aviation training.

 To boost motivation, instructors should:

 Human needs are the things humans require for normal growth and development.
-These needs can be basic, like the need for food and water, or more intricate, such as recognition and acceptance.
+These needs can be basic, such as the need for food and water, or more complex, such as recognition and acceptance.

 Abraham Maslow developed a pyramid-style model to illustrate human motivations and needs.
 This model organizes motivations into distinct levels.
-As individuals fulfill the requirements of one level, they aspire to achieve the next level.
+As individuals fulfill the requirements of one level, they aspire to the next.

 Self-actualized people are characterized by:

-Defense mechanisms are subconscious reactions that protect a person from anxiety arising from unpleasant situations.
+Defense mechanisms are subconscious reactions that help a person cope with anxiety arising from unpleasant situations.
 The reactions can be biological (due to fear) or psychological (due to unacceptable thoughts or feelings).

 Defense mechanisms: